The DIY guide to poster design

 The last thing you want to do is get to the print stage and discover you need to make major changes to your design to get it printed.
 Save yourself the time and heartache by thinking about this stuff early!

 The best way to design a poster is with SNAP

 Honestly, we've made it so easy for you to create effective posters online.
-With SNAP, you can send us your own design or use one of the customisable templates in Canva or call on our in-house designers to bring your poster to life!
+With SNAP, you can send us your own design or call on our in-house designers to bring your poster to life!

 The best part?
 Once you've got your design sorted, we'll print it for you to collect from one of our 132 SNAP Centres around Australia, or have it sent out to you.
 We've got more than 120 years of print industry experience behind us, so you can rely on us to get the job done.